Nick Grimshaw quits the Radio 1 Breakfast Show

 Last year, Grimshaw’s show recorded the lowest listening figures for a BBC Radio 1 breakfast show since RAJAR records began in 1992 as overall youth radio figures continued their decline.

 The radio personality, who has also served as an X Factor judge, will stay as part of the “Radio 1 family” but is saying goodbye to his alarm clock.
+He will now host the Drivetime show in a straight swap in with Greg James.

 “It was always my dream to do the breakfast show and I’m very grateful that I got to live my dream every day for what will be nearly 6 years.
 But 6 years is a long time and this isn’t a forever job.
 I had the time of my life"